Valery Chalidze: Publication renewed

 In partnership with US businessman Ed Kline Chalidze soon established Khronika Press.
 Based in New York, its purpose was to publish Russian-language books and important Soviet periodicals as the Chronicle of Current Events (April 1968-July 1982).

 Together with Pavel Litvinov and Peter Reddaway, he also began to edit and publish the bimonthly, A Chronicle of Human Rights in the USSR (1973-1982), that drew on the contents of the Moscow-based Chronicle, but included original materials by Chalidze and others.

 In 1979, he founded Chalidze Publications, a second New York-based publishing house.
 It focused primarily on culturally important, non-fiction works in Russian that for reasons of censorship were unavailable to Soviet readers.
 Among the books issued by Chalidze Publications were original memoirs of historically important figures (such as Nikita Khrushchev), memoirs of Soviet dissidents whose work was banned in their home country, Russian translations of classic Western works of political philosophy, and original analyses of social problems.

-He continued to work as a physicist, meanwhile, and for several years was a visiting scholar in the Physics Department at Columbia University (New York).
+Chalidze continued to work as a physicist, meanwhile, and for several years was a visiting scholar in the physics department at Columbia University (New York).

-In 1979 he became a citizen of the United States, after having been stateless since December 13, 1972.
+In 1979 Chalidze became a citizen of the United States, after having been stateless since 13 December 1972.
 He was retained by the U.S. Department of State to assess Soviet violations of international human-rights covenants.
 His report issued in 1980, and identified with specificity and legal precision many such violations.

 Move to Vermont

-In 1980 he met Lisa Leah Barnhardt on a visit to Oregon.
+In 1980 Chalidze met Lisa Leah Barnhardt on a visit to Oregon.
 They were married shortly thereafter.
 Upon her completion of law school in New York, they moved to Benson, Vermont in 1983, which became the new home of Chalidze Publications and Khronika Press.
-Chalidze resided in Benson until his death on January 3, 2018, when he died unexpectedly at his home.
+Chalidze resided in Benson until his death on 3 January 2018, when he died unexpectedly at his home.

 In Vermont, Chalidze continued to publish several journals and edited others such as Internal Contradictions (Vnutrennie protivorechiya).
-For a number of years he was a visiting scholar in the History Department at Middlebury College (Middlebury, Vermont).
+For a number of years he was a visiting scholar in the history department at Middlebury College (Middlebury, Vermont).

 In total, Chalidze Publications published almost one hundred books in Russian and in English, including the Kama Sutra, translated at Chalidze's request by Vladimir Kozlosvsky.

 Chalidze never stopped working in physics, and in 2001 published his "Mass and Electric Charge in the Vortex Theory of Matter."